julienlargetpiet/edm1/README.md

 ## Description

-Performs a pivot longer on dataframe, see examples.
+Performs a pivot longer on dataframe keeping the null values, see examples.
 The synthax for variables must be value_id-modalitie_var1.modalitie_var2...

 ## Usage